Who on your team can and will improve their sales performance?

 - How do we know if they will improve?

-What I suggested this VP do as an exercise is to list their team members in an excel spreadsheet.
+What I suggested to this VP was to complete an exercise.
+In this exercise, they are to list their team members in an excel spreadsheet.
 Which ones display the traits mentioned in this article?
-Mark it in a column.
-Then I suggested they share the article with each of the sales team and ask them their reaction to each of the reasons and record it in the column next to their own observations.
+Mark it down in a column.
+Then share the article with each of the sales team and ask them their reaction to each of the reasons, and then record it in the column next to their own observations.

 When developing a sales development program, many will do a “needs and gap analysis” by identifying what top producers are doing.
 It may involve surveys (either simple or multi-layered, statistically data-crunched), focus groups, interviews, and field observation.
 But there are a few problems with this approach according to science, and as this VP of Sales discovered.